ruuda/squiller/docs/annotating-queries.md

 ## Struct result types

-Because a type such as `(str, str, i32)` is a bit meaningless, Querybinder also supports struct types.
+Because a type such as `(str, str, i32)` is a bit meaningless, Squiller also supports struct types.
 Struct types must start with an uppercase
 <abbr>ascii</abbr> letter.
 The fields of the struct, and their types, are
 extracted from the query body.
 This means that type annotations are needed in